 As part of your preparations for your trip, you may have some questions about Colombo Airport.
 For example, how far is it from Sri Lanka’s capital city, also called Colombo?
 Or what are the transport links between there and the city centre?
 What are the duty-free shops in Sri Lanka’s main airport like?
 How can you check the airport’s arrivals and departures?

 Well, take a look at the text below to learn the answers to all these queries and more.
-Also, if you want to find out how to get your visa to Sri Lanka, check our handy page here.
+Also, if you want to find out how to get your travel permit for this country, check our handy Sri Lanka ETA visa page.

 What Is the Sri Lanka Airport Code?